 The FPHR analysis cohort included 1017 PAH patients of which (59% females) with idiopathic (75%), heritable (9%), drug induced (16%) PAH.
 These patients were diagnosed between 1st January 2006 and 30th March 2016 with both baseline and 12 months follow-up data (Boucly et al., 2017).
 The FPHR evaluated the number of low risk criteria which a patient exhibited based on the ESC/ERS guidelines at baseline and at their subsequent consultation, Figure 10.

 A total score of 4 being classed low risk and a total score of 0 equating to high risk with an elevated risk of mortality.
-Patients with 3-4 low risk variables had a 1-year mortality risk of 0-1%, intermediate risk classed as 1-2 low risk variables exhibited a 1-year survival between 4% and those patients with 0 low risk criteria i.e. high-risk patients had a 1-year mortality of greater than 13% (Boucly et al., 2017).
+Patients with 3-4 low risk variables had a 1-year mortality risk of 0-1%, intermediate risk classed as 1-2 low risk variables exhibited a 1-year survival between 4% and those patients with 0 low risk criteria i.e., high-risk patients had a 1-year mortality of greater than 13% (Boucly et al., 2017).